AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Substitution: Replace original data with random data from a lookup file, maintaining the authentic look of data.

-• Shuffling: Similar to substitution but shuffles data within the same column for a realistic appearance.
+• Shuffling: Similar to substitution, it shuffles data within the same column for a realistic appearance.

 • Number and date variance: Applies variance to financial and date-driven datasets to mask data without affecting accuracy, often used in synthetic data generation.

-• Encryption: Uses complex algorithms to mask data, accessible only with a decryption key.
+• Encryption: It uses complex algorithms to mask data, which is accessible only with a decryption key.

 • Character scrambling: Randomly rearranges character order, making the process irreversible.